niveditha66/Flexbox-exercises/README.md

 # Flexbox-exercises
 This repository contains a series of exercises focused on building foundational CSS Flexbox layout skills.
-Each folder under `foundations/flex` contains a specific layout task.
-Follow the instructions inside each exercise folder's `README.md` file to complete the tasks.

 ## Exercises